cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/converter/README.md

 # TBox Generator

 TBox Generator is developed to represent classes and properties of a TBox provided in a CSV (Comma-Separated Values) file-based template using the [Web Ontology Language (OWL)](#https://www.w3.org/TR/owl-ref/).
 TBox Generator requires to describe metadata of a TBox, e.g., IRI, version and comment.
-You can use a text editor such as Notepad++ or any spreadsheet software such as Google Sheets or Microsoft Excel in filling out the CSV-file based template.
+You can use a text editor such as Notepad++ or any spreadsheet software such as Google Sheets or Microsoft Excel to fill out the CSV-file-based template.
 This documentation shows how to fill out the template using a text editor.

 ## CSV file-based template
 ### Header Row